Install and use the event bookmarklet

 Please note: depending on the complexity of your site's HTML markup, the bookmarklet may be unable to detect a unique selector for that element.
 In this case, you should manually create the event following the instructions below.

-Manually creating the event using an ID, Class or jQuery selector
+Manually create the event using an ID, class, or jQuery selector

 Use an ID attribute of the element to detect when it is clicked.
 IDs appear in your HTML as id="a-unique-name-for that-element".
-View Page Source or right click the browser and Inspect Element to determine the attribute or selector, if you don't know what it is.
+Right click in your browser and select View page source or Inspect to determine the attribute or selector if you don't know what it is.

 Use a class attribute of the element to detect when it is clicked.
 Classes appear in your HTML as class="a-name-for that-element".
 View Page Source or right click the browser and Inspect Element to determine the attribute or selector, if you don't know what it is.

 You can also use full selectors to target elements.
 Using a full jQuery or CSS selector is useful if the element you are targeting doesn't have a class or ID, or you need to be more specific.
-You can read more about supported selectors here.
+Learn more about supported selectors.

 Click Save at the bottom right to finish creating your clicked element event.